 In this comprehensive article, we will embark on a journey to unravel the intricacies of Edge AI, exploring its definition, advantages, and real-world applications.
-By understanding the fundamental principles and benefits of this technology, we can appreciate its profound impact on various industries and our daily lives.
+By understanding the fundamental principles and benefits of this technology, we can appreciate the necessity of edge AI systems across industries and in our daily lives.

 Edge AI, also known as on-device AI or edge computing, refers to the practice of performing Artificial Intelligence (AI) computations and processing data directly on edge devices, such as smartphones, IoT sensors, industrial machines, or embedded systems, rather than relying solely on cloud-based computing resources.